-RESPONSE: Sheet P4.00 has been updated to show all three utilities extended to the western property limits.
+RESPONSE: Sheet P4.00 has been updated to show all three utilities extended to the property limits on all sides and in all proposed streets.
 Stormwater extension will have limitations due to grades and existing basins.
 Sewer extension will have limitations due to grades and existing basins.